py-why/causaltune/README.md

 # Auto-Causality: A library for automated Causal Inference model estimation and selection

-**AutoCausality** is a library for automated Causal Inference, building on the [FLAML](https://github.com/microsoft/FLAML) package for hyperparamter optimisation and the [EconML](https://github.com/microsoft/EconML/) and [DoWhy](https://github.com/microsoft/DoWhy/) packages for ML-based Causal Inference.
-It performs automated hyperparameter tuning of first stage models (for the treatment and outcome models) as well as hyperparamter tuning and model selection for the second stage model (causal estimator).
+**AutoCausality** is a library for automated Causal Inference, building on the [FLAML](https://github.com/microsoft/FLAML) package for hyperparameter optimisation and the [EconML](https://github.com/microsoft/EconML/) and [DoWhy](https://github.com/microsoft/DoWhy/) packages for ML-based Causal Inference.
+It performs automated hyperparameter tuning of first stage models (for the treatment and outcome models) as well as hyperparameter tuning and model selection for the second stage model (causal estimator).

+For now, the package only supports CATE models, instrumental variable models are coming next!

 <summary><strong><em>Table of Contents</em></strong></summary>